eadewusic/alu-web-development/css_advanced/README.md

 ## Usage

-To use the "HTML Advanced" landing page, follow these instructions:
+To use the "CSS Advanced" landing page, follow these instructions:

-1. Include the HTML file in your project:
+1. Include the HTML file in your project/ rather copy the `index.html` file from `HTML, advanced`:
    ```html
    <link rel="stylesheet" href="./style.css">
    ```